elliot-brooks/cipher-lab/README.md

 Cipher Lab currently includes:

-- **Enigma Simulator** an accurate reacreation of the WWI German cipher machine, with configurable rotors, plugboard, and reflector
+- **Enigma Simulator** an accurate reacreation of the WWI German cipher machine
+- **RSA Workbench** an interactive walkthrough of RSA Cryptography